 Well… I didn’t.
 For some reason, I thought that different colors meant different kinds of bell pepper.
 Come to find out, over time as they ripen, green bell peppers turn red in color.

-I first read this in Sarah Brittan’s new cookbook, My New Roots: Inspired Plant-Based Recipes for Every Season.
-So far, it has been my favorite cookbook of the year.
-It is not only full of delicious recipes, but also is a good source for those of us who want to learn more about how to maintain a vegetarian kitchen and how to cook creatively using methods that promote a healthier cooking style.
+I first read this in Sarah Brittan’s new cookbook, My New Roots: Inspired Plant-Based Recipes for Every Season (affiliate link).
+This book is not only full of delicious recipes but also is a good source for those of us who want to learn more about how to maintain a vegetarian kitchen and how to cook creatively using methods that promote a healthier cooking style.

 - They are an excellent source of vitamin C, vitamin A, and carotenoids (the colorful plant pigments and antioxidants that prevents disease and some types of cancer).
 Letting them ripen allows them to offer their full nutritional benefits, which also is why the red ones are better for you than the green ones.